 Digitally manipulated and composite images are allowed in all categories, except for Nature – Macro, Nature – Landscape, and Nature – Wildlife.
 In the categories Portrait and Conceptual Art, minor adjustments are allowed.

-If major adjustments, manipulations, or composites have been made, the more creative categories are suitable for the image (e.g. Digital Illustration and Commercial).
+If major adjustments, manipulations, or composites have been made, the more creative categories are suitable for the image (Conceptual art & Illustration, Commercial).

 In composite images, all elements must be created by the photographers themselves.
 This means that no stock images are allowed in the competition.
 Images or image elements created using AI are not allowed in any category of the Belgian Photo Awards competition.
 It is prohibited to use editing tools that insert information not derivable from the original file(s).